solvaholic/solvaholic.github.io/_posts/2017-10-30-rsyslog-or-syslog-ng.md

 ## rsyslog

-[The _Installing rsyslog_ section of the project's README.md](https://github.com/rsyslog/rsyslog/blob/master/README.md#installing-rsyslog) explains that rsyslog development moves too fast for Linux distributions' repos, and suggests using the project's repos for the latest rsyslog goodness.
+[The _Installing rsyslog_ section of the project's README.md](https://github.com/rsyslog/rsyslog/blob/master/README.md#installing-rsyslog) explains that rsyslog development moves too fast for Linux distributions' repos and suggests using the project's repos for the latest rsyslog goodness.

 Let's try both...